lume/lume/README.md

 #Boxer Engine

 ##A proposal for the new API used by the Infamous Community.

 The goal of this project is to create a scene graph that is minimal with components that are abstracted enough to be swapped out.

 The built project is found in dist/boxer.js.
 Boxer currently operates on the window as an Object, similar to Famous.

+- This project is very early in development.

 ###Advantages found in this approach: